genericdeAG/intranet-rag-ready/readme.md

 You need to have an OpenAI API key or Azure OpenAI model deployed.

-You need to have an Azure tenant ID and client ID.
+You need to have an Azure tenant ID and client ID (for the Graph API), unless you only use the mock client.

 ## Get started